wdawson/okta.github.io/_source/_posts/2018-08-07-node-angular-crud.md

 - [Angular 6: What's New, and Why Upgrade](https://developer.okta.com/blog/2018/05/09/upgrade-to-angular-6)
 - [Add Authentication to Your Angular PWA](https://developer.okta.com/blog/2017/06/13/add-authentication-angular-pwa)

-And as always, we’d love to hear from you.
+And as always, we'd love to hear from you.
 Hit us up with questions or feedback in the comments, or on Twitter [@oktadev](https://twitter.com/oktadev).